Chicago Style Deep Dish Pizza

 Now that the dough is ready, you can start working on the ground beef.
 Place the ground beef in a large bowl and season it evenly.
 Cook your beef at medium heat until browned breaking the meat into smaller pieces as it cooks.
 Set it to the side once done.

-Lightly coat the cast iron skillet with olive oil and place the pizza dough inside the skillet.
+Lightly coat the cast iron skillet (paid link) with olive oil and place the pizza dough inside the skillet.
 Form the dough around the bottom and edges of the skillet.

 Cut your low-moisture mozzarella cheese block into slices and spread them evenly over the top of the pizza dough.